gregpalmr/alluxio-ray-fsspec-example/README.md

           Subtask Retry rate: 0.00%
           Subtasks on Retry Dead Letter Queue: 0

-Then you can see the Alluxio cache usage stats using the command:

-     alluxio info cache

-This will show the cache usage information like this:

-     $ alluxio info cache
+### Step 10.
+Access Alluxio via its fsspec implementation

 TBD

 ### Step 10.
 Load data from the fsspec implementation on a Ray cluster node

+For this non-prod environment, a Ray Docker container has been pre-launched and the Alluxio fsspec components have been installed using the commands:

+     # Install the Alluxio Python modules for the fsspec implementation
+     mkdir alluxio-fsspec-env && cd alluxio-fsspec-env
+     git clone  https://github.com/Alluxio/alluxio-py.git && cd alluxio-py
+     python3 setup.py bdist_wheel && pip3 install dist/alluxio-0.3-py3-none-any.whl
+     pip install s3fs
+     cd ..
+     git clone https://github.com/fsspec/alluxiofs.git  && cd alluxiofs
+     python3 setup.py bdist_wheel && pip3 install dist/alluxiofs-0.1-py3-none-any.whl
+     cd $HOME

+     # Install Ray Python modules (if not already installed)
+     pip install "ray[data,train]"

+You can use this pre-launch container to experiment with the ray.data.* methods as they use the Alluxio fsspec implementation and access the very small Alluxio cluster (1 worker node with 1.5GB of cache).

 a.
-Use a Ray Docker image to start a Ray node with Python integration.
-Run the command:
+Open a shell session into the Ray container with the command:

-     docker run --rm -it --name ray-qvn bitnami/ray:latest
+     docker exec -it ray-qvn bash

-This will launch a Python session that you can use to access Alluxio Enterprise via the Ray node.
+The "-qvn" suffice is just a unique identifier.

 b.
-Now, load the ray Python module if it is not already loaded. use the Python commands:
+Launch a Python session and run some commands to read the NYC taxi ride data that is stored in the local MinIO S3 compatible storage and cached by Alluxio.
+Run these commands:

+     python
      >>>
-     import subprocess
-     import sys

-     def install(package):
-         subprocess.check_call([sys.executable, "-m", "pip", "install", package])

-     # Install the Ray Python modules
-     install("ray[data,train]")

-     # Install the Alluxio fsspec Python module
-     install("xxx")

-c.
-Then have Ray load the data set using Alluxio's fsspec implementation.
-Use the Python commands:

-     >>>
      import fsspec
      import ray
      from alluxiofs import AlluxioFileSystem

+     # Register the Alluxio fsspec implementation
      fsspec.register_implementation("alluxio", AlluxioFileSystem, clobber=True)
      alluxio = fsspec.filesystem(
        "alluxio", etcd_hosts="etcd-1", target_protocol="s3"
      )

-     # Pass the initialized Alluxio filesystem to Ray
+     # Pass the initialized Alluxio filesystem to Ray and read the parquet data set
+     ds = ray.data.read_parquet("s3://minio-bucket1/data/nyc-taxi/yellow-tripdata", filesystem=alluxio)

+You will see the ray.data.read_parquet() method reading through the parquet file.
+Later, you can experiment with the bulk reader like this:

-     ds = ray.data.read_parquet_bulk("s3://minio-bucket1/data/nyc-taxi", filesystem=alluxio)
+     ds = ray.data.read_parquet_bulk("s3://minio-bucket1/data/nyc-taxi/yellow-tripdata/yellow_tripdata_2023-01.parquet, filesystem=alluxio)

-     dataset_size = ds.count()

 ### Step 11.
 Explore the Alluxio Enterprise 3.x Dashboard